 If I am working on a new feature, I prefer getting feedback from people who are experienced in the domain, regardless of their profession.

 Including software testers in the design process can be extremely useful.
-In this article, we’ll take a look at five activities where collaboration with the QA team can produce excellent results.
+In this article, we’ll take a look at five activities where collaboration with software testers can produce excellent results.

 Design refinement

 Having a tester present during design refinements makes the meetings significantly more efficient.
-They are experienced in the domain, they are really good at finding flaws, and they know the app quite well, both from a technical and the user perspective.
-Making design decisions becomes much easier with the help of their feedback.
+They are experienced in the domain, really good at finding flaws, and know the app quite well, both from a technical and user experience perspective.
+Their feedback makes making design decisions much easier.

-Here are a couple of reasons why QA engineers can be a great asset in this step:
+Here are a couple of reasons why the quality assurance team can be a great asset in this step:

 Experience in finding flaws